Read the statement on recent takedown attempts here

 Libraries in Armenia

-• Public libraries (national, provincial, community, children’s) – all groups of the society use these without limits or discrimination.
+• Public libraries (national, provincial, community, and children’s), which serve all groups of society without limits or discrimination.

-Some of the development priorities in the library field in Armenia are:
+Key development priorities for the library field in Armenia include:

-• Improvement of provision of services for the benefit of larger public.
+• Improving service provision for the wider public.

-• Strengthening of the material and technical basis of libraries.
+• Strengthening the material and technical capacities of libraries.

-• Improving the situation with material, technical and financial conditions of the country’s libraries.
+• Enhancing the material, technical and financial conditions of libraries nationwide.

-The only professional association representing interests of librarians is the Armenian Library Association (ALA), which contributes to the improvement of librarianship through developing partnerships with foreign libraries and librarian organisations, taking part in projects related to the principles, programmatic and normative documents on librarianship in Armenia as well as implementing initiatives aimed at raising authority and reputation of libraries.
-It is engaged in the professional development of librarians as well as improving policies and norms related to the library sector and the work of libraries and librarians.
+The Armenian Library Association (ALA) is the only professional association representing the interests of librarians in the country.
+It contributes to the advancement of librarianship by fostering partnerships with foreign libraries and library organisations, participating in projects related to library legislation and standards in Armenia, and implementing initiatives aimed at raising the status and public perception of libraries.
+The ALA is also actively involved in the professional development of librarians and in improving policies and norms governing the library sector.

 Library data